 What Business Needs Does It Cover?

-Before finally choosing a solution let’s discover how to use CRM for real estate and who makes the audience that uses it.
+Before finally choosing a solution, let’s discover how to use CRM for real estate and who makes up the audience that uses it.
 CRM systems provide value for various teams within an industry:

 Team